-At least 70% of the Fund's assets are invested in floating rate bonds denominated in euro or hedged against the euro.
-Furthermore, the Fund's assets may be invested in convertible bonds or fixed rate bonds that are traded on stock exchanges, or in another regulated market that is recognized, open to the public and operates regularly, in a member country of the Organisation for Economic Co-operation and Development (OECD), the G20, the EU or Singapore, as well as in investment funds (including money market funds), deposits with credit institutions and money market instruments.

-The Fund's assets are invested in money market instruments (e.g., commercial paper, certificates of deposit and time deposits) as defined in article 41 (1) a - d and h of the Law of 2010, which therefore do not have to be admitted for trading on a stock exchange or included in a regulated market.
+The instruments are traded on stock exchanges, or on another regulated market that is recognized, open to the public and operates regularly, in a member country of the Organisation for Economic Co-operation and Development (OECD), the G20, the EU or Singapore.
+Money market instruments (e.g., commercial papers, certificates of deposit and time deposits) do not, however, have to be admitted for trading on a stock exchange or included in a regulated market.